BenRuns/sudoku/README.md

 Live version running at https://ben-sudoku.appspot.com

 ### Quick start
-Note: this instructions were written for developing on Ubuntu
+Note: these instructions were written for developing on Ubuntu

 - make sure you have java 8 on your machine `java -version` you shoul see Build '1.8.XXX'
 - install maven if needed  `sudo apt-get install mvn`